daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 So actually they made this assumption, but this assumption might be made in the future once it has been prooven that a transformer can implement a sparce mixtre of transformers.

-(TODO proof that a sparse mixture of transformers with fiven transformers has an infinite horizon)

 ## Results for in-context learning